 Your Site Isn’t Friendly To Mobile Users:

-All around the world people are using their phones to browse the web more than ever before.
+This is one of the other reasons that why does your website not show up on Google. as we all know that at present, all around the world people are using their phones to browse the web more than ever before.
 As a direct result of this, it’s become ever more important to be sure your website is capable of adapting it’s layout to fit across many different sized screens which is where the concept of adaptable themes comes from.
 Luckily the majority of modern WordPress themes now come fully equipped with mobile ready versions or fully adaptable and resizable elements.
 If your webpage are labeled as not mobile friendly by Google’s own mobile tool you’re probably going to notice a drop in your search rankings.
 Take a look at this link to visit the tool yourself: Mobile Friendly Test Tool

 Your Site Loads Way Too Slow: